-COVA Care and HealthAware members may be able to reduce your monthly premiums by completing health-related activities.
-Completing each activity allows you to receive six months of premium rewards.
+For 2017 - 2018 plan year COVA Care and HealthAware members may be able to reduce your monthly premiums by completing an online health assessment.
 The reward amount is $17 per month, and if your covered spouse participates you can double your monthly reward.

 KAISER PERMANENTE REGIONAL HMO